amaranth-unm/amaranth-unm.github.io/objex/filament.md

 We are keeping the filament from extrusion tests and support material because PLA we will send it off to a company that recycles it.
 <br style="clear: both">
-## Want to know more details aobut PLA?
+## Want to know more details about PLA?

 Watch this video for a full explanation of polylactic acid, PLA.